 Jim Gallucci and a team of 17 artisans created the 106 icons that comprise this sculpture’s surface.
 Icons representing great ideas, inventions, events and people that have made a significant difference in the past thousand years complete this interactive and most magnificent sculpture.
+Free.

 During America’s period of segregation, the Magnolia House Motel accommodated traveling African Americans who were not allowed to share the same facilities as Caucasians.
 The property was recognized as a highly recommended place to stay in six editions of The Green Book.
 The Magnolia House hosted many famous guests over the years including Ray Charles,…Read more